jeffreyfei/random-notes/Kubernetes/Basics.md

 ### Terminologies

 **Nodes** - host that run Kubernetes applications
+- Manages a collection of pods
 - Runs on individual "servers"
+    - kubelet runs on each node that manages each node and communicates with the master
-    - Manages a collection of pods
+    - kubeproxy manages the networking aspect of pods

 **Pods** - units of deployment
 - Runs one or more containers
 - Has it's own IP address

 **Containers** - units of packaging
 - Usually docker

 **Replication Controller** - ensures availability and scalability